 Image: Eastern Bluebird.

 Observe the buds on your trees.
-Some of the first trees to bud are the willows and silver maples, followed in March with the red maples.
+Some of the first trees to bud are the willows and silver maples, followed in March by the red maples.

 Another sign is the flowing sap.
 The sugar sheds are firing up in New Hampshire!

 Mmm … there’s nothing like the taste of maple syrup, liquid gold!
-The first to notice seem to be the squirrels, who start poking around the trees looking for oozing sap.
+The first to notice seems to be the squirrels, who start poking around the trees, looking for oozing sap.

 3. Peepers are peeping